 - Consider parking.
 When choosing a venue, don’t forget to consider parking.
 If the conference is being held in a hotel or a building that doesn’t provide parking, this could affect turnout.
 Brookshire has a parking lot large enough to support your guests so turnout will not be affected due to a lack of parking.
 It is also always a good idea to carpool to encourage camaraderie and conversation.

 - What shall they eat?
 If you decide to cater the event, of course, you want to sample the food first and witness how organized the caterers are.
 Ask the caterer to do a private tasting or better yet ask to be invited to an “open house”!
 Furthermore, you want to acquaint yourself with the chef and his/her team, in the event, you need to make any changes to the standard menu or request special meals for dietary needs.
-If you choose Brookshire’s menu, their team takes extreme care to provide their guests with cleaner and safer food products.
-Their menu items come from local farmers in the community.
-They even have their own garden for garnishes and herbs.
-What an experience!
+If you choose Brookshire’s menu, our award-winning catering team Gourmet Fresh will ensure your guests are provided an elevated dining experience.
+We consistently receive good feedback about the quality of food.
+Consider asking for a private tasting to try out different dishes in advance!

 - Consider a venue that is close to a hotel for your out-of-town guests.
 Not everyone who attends the conference might live locally.
 Some will have to travel to attend and will need lodging for the duration.
 Thus, include in your packet, a list of hotels in the area to make the search easier for your attendees.
-If considering the Brookshire venue, the nearest overnight lodging is 6-10 miles away, making travel time for your guests a breeze.
-They can also coordinate transportation for you, if needed!
+If considering the Brookshire venue, there are a variety of lodging options a short drive away, making travel time for your guests a breeze.
+They can also coordinate transportation for you if needed!

 - Make certain the venue has a strong Wi-Fi signal.
-What good is the conference if no one is able to connect their devices to Wi-Fi or able to receive quality reception?
+What good is the conference if no one is able to connect their devices to Wi-Fi or receive quality reception?
 Before signing the contract with the venue, make sure they offer outstanding Wi-Fi and that all the outlets in the contracted area are working properly before you commit.
 If there are presenters/speakers who need equipment, clarify with the venue whose responsibility it is to supply that equipment (projectors, carts, wiring, etc.) … yours or theirs.
 This is one check you don’t want to forget if you’re expecting rave reviews from the participants in the conference.
-Brookshire can help alleviate this worry.
-With an all new state-of-the-art sound system, VGA/HDMI capable projector, and portable 8×8 screen, they will make sure your attendees, presenters, and speakers are technically accommodated and that your event is an unforgettable experience for everyone.
+Brookshire can help alleviate this worry with multiple networks designed to accommodate simultaneous device connections.
+With an all-new state-of-the-art sound system, VGA/HDMI capable projector, and portable 8×8 screen, they will make sure your attendees, presenters, and speakers are technically accommodated and that your event is an unforgettable experience for everyone.

 - Market the conference and the venue.
 Let everyone know about the conference and the venue.
 Use all internal and external electronic advertising channels available (e-mail, outlook calendar invites, etc) to get the word out, as well as flyers in the office.
 Regardless of whether the conference is for company employees only, invitees only, or open to the public, the goal is to garner as much attention and excitement as possible and to inform as many [potential] attendees as possible.
 If you’re excited about the event, chances are, they will be, too!